 Description: Crews will place concrete overlays on five bridges: Falcon Drive over US 51, northbound and southbound US 51 over Maine Drive, and northbound and southbound US 51 over Rainbow Drive.

-- Motorists on Decator Drive can expect to encounter a single lane closure at the bridge.
+- Motorists can expect to encounter single lane closures on eastbound and westbound WIS 153.

 Highway: WIS 29 (*updated*)